blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 4. There are a few ways to build and flash the firmware onto the reference node.
 These are covered in the [Sparrow Builder's Guide](https://dev.blues.io/sparrow/sparrow-builders-guide/).
 Follow the steps in that guide and then return to these instructions.

 > **Note**: When building the firmware with VSCode, be sure the `firmware` folder is added at the root of the workspace.
+This ensures the project's tasks to compile the firmware are recognized by VSCode.

-5. Build and flash the code using whichever method you selected when following the Sparrow Builder's Guide.
+5. Build and flash the firmware using whichever method you chose when following the Sparrow Builder's Guide.

-6. Open a terminal emulator and connect to the STLINK's serial connection to view logs.
+6. Open a terminal emulator and connect to the STLINK's serial connection to view the logs from the device.
 See the documentation [here](https://dev.blues.io/sparrow/sparrow-builders-guide/#collecting-firmware-logs).

 7. Start the program in debug mode (again, how you do this depends on the IDE: VS Code or STM32CubeIDE).
-In your terminal emulator's output, you should see something like this:
+In your terminal emulator, you should see something like this:

 ```
 ===================